pakoito/RxObservableDiskCache/README.md

 ####If I cancel an operation it throws a `Single` or `Completable` incomplete exception

 Database operations are not meant to be cancellable, and shouldn't be applied directly to UI precisely to avoid leaks.
-Apply them to a `Subject` instead, and bind that directly to the view making sure that you `unsubscribe()` it when required.
+Apply them to a `PublishSubject` instead, and bind that subject directly to the view making sure that you `unsubscribe()` it when required.

 ##Contribution